 The introduction of a mortarium on hydraulic fracturing resulted in a delay to the drilling and exploration programme in the Beetaloo Sub-basin, Australia.
 The JV worked with the DPIR to understand their moratorium policy and fully cooperated with the inquiry panel.
 In March 2018, the inquiry concluded its work with the publication of a Final Report and this was followed by the Northern Territory government's decision to lift the moratorium in April 2018.
-Legislative changes are required to give effect to the recommendations of the inquiry, which the JV will fully adhere to.
+Legislative changes required to give effect to the recommendations of the inquiry are being fully adhered to by the JV.
+These changes have led to increased capital expenditures to ensure compliance with all recommendations.

-To date other environmental protection requirements have not had a significant financial or operational effect on the Company's capital expenditures, earnings or competitive position.
+To date environmental protection requirements have not had a significant effect on the Company's earnings or competitive position.

-During 2018 Company operations complied in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.
+During 2019 Company operations complied in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.